John Joseph Flynn Sells 30,000 Shares of Open Lending Co. (NASDAQ:LPRO) Stock

 Open Lending Co.
-(NASDAQ:LPRO) insider John Joseph Flynn sold 30,000 shares of the company’s stock in a transaction dated Monday, October 11th.
-The shares were sold at an average price of $33.22, for a total transaction of $996,600.00.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+(NASDAQ:LPRO) insider John Joseph Flynn sold 30,000 shares of the business’s stock in a transaction that occurred on Wednesday, October 20th.
+The stock was sold at an average price of $35.31, for a total transaction of $1,059,300.00.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.

 John Joseph Flynn also recently made the following trade(s):